-Every few weeks he would ask the officers to photocopy some pages from it, paying 10p per page, then he would hang up the sheet on his curtain and pray while reciting from the sheet.
+Every few weeks he would ask the officers to photocopy some pages from it, paying 10p per page from his prisoner money account, then he would hang up the sheet on his curtain and pray while reciting from the sheet.

 In this way he was able to memorise word for word the entire 30th juz (section) of the Quran, totalling some 20 Arabic pages.

 Upon his request, I sat with him over several weeks and taught him tajweed, the science of reciting the Quran with correct pronunciation.